Search Results for: value – Page 3

 Meet Dr. Venincasa and His Team

 Dr. Mark Venincasa Dr. Venincasa has been providing quality dental care in an honest, ethical, conservative, and professional manner since 1986, with much success.
 His expertise include cosmetic, full-mouth restorative, and patient-centered dentistry.
 His patients know him to be value-conscious and quality-oriented.
 Hundreds of his patients have entrusted him to their professional dental care for over 25 years.
 Dr. Venincasa was born in Englewood, New Jersey, located just across the Hudson River from Yankee Stadium in New York City.
 When he was 14 years old, his family moved to Dallas, Texas.
-He attended Texas A&M University, where he was in
+He attended Richardson JJ Pearce High School.
+Mark feels

 Home Page NEW